Soivi/docker-server-stack/README.md

 ```

-### Install softwares what you need or are nice to have
+### Install software that you need or is nice to have
 ```
-$ sudo apt install tree pwgen
-$ sudo apt install git mysql-client
+$ sudo apt install curl git mysql-client tree pwgen
 ```

 ## Install docker-engine and docker-compose